Uncertainty shrouds the crash in Indonesia of a Russian regional jet on a sales tour

 Discovering what caused a Sukhoi Superjet 100 to crash on a demonstration flight in Indonesia last week could have major implications for the Russian and Indonesian air transport sectors and the Superjet program.
 A development aircraft (SN95004) crashed May 9 shortly after taking off from Halim Perdanakusuma Airport near Jakarta, when it flew into terrain on Mount Salak in the West Java province, apparently killing all 45 people onboard.
 The crash site was located May 10, but cockpit ...

 THIS CONTENT REQUIRES SUBSCRIPTION ACCESS

-You must be a paid subscriber to access "Stakes Are High In Superjet Crash Probe".
+You must have an Aviation Week Intelligence Network (AWIN) account or subscribe to this Market Briefing to access "Stakes Are High In Superjet Crash Probe".

 Current Aviation Week Intelligence Network (AWIN) enterprise and individual members: please go to http://awin.aviationweek.com for access.

 Not currently a subscriber?
 Click on the "Learn More" button below to view subscription offers.